How To Prepare For Vanlife With A Baby

 In terms of life outside the van you’ll also need to decide whether or not you’ll get a pram or pushchair.
 While there are plenty of collapsible lightweight options marketing themselves as ‘travel prams’ they ultimately take up a considerable amount of space.

-Because we don’t spend a lot of time in places where we’d actually use one, i.e. urban areas, we opted not to bother and have been managing just fine.
+Because we don’t spend a lot of time in places where we’d actually use one, i.e. urban areas, we opted not to bother and managed just fine.
 What we do have though is a BABYBJÖRN Baby Carrier that we use pretty much everyday.

 Because it’s suitable for use from newborn up to 15kg and you can use it on your front or back it’s super versatile.
 A top recommendation from us when it comes to vanlife with a baby.